Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Experimental results

 \subsection{IEEE 118-bus test system}

 We apply the proposed UC predictor to the IEEE $118$-bus test system, including $19$ conventional units, $2$ wind farms, $91$ loads, and $186$ transmission lines.
 Our main focus is on the potential improvement in the computational performance.
-Furthermore, we investigate the potential cost saving by improving the optimality gap.
+Furthermore, we investigate the potential cost saving by improving the optimality gap\footnote{\black{We realize the computational requirements are way more significant when solving MISOCP problem for cases larger than the $118$-bus test system.
+In the relevant UC literature including AC power flow equations \cite{UC_AC1,UC_AC2,UC_AC3,UC_AC4,UC_AC5}, we found out that the largest system considered in those studies is of a comparable scale to the $118$-test system.}}.